 However, several features of the ɑ coefficient assessment imply that outputs derived from using it to gauge a scale's internal reliability should be considered tentatively.
 In the first instance, excessively high levels of ɑ (i.e. > 0.9) may indicate scale-item redundancy, that is, where some items (dimensions) are measuring very similar traits (Streiner, 2003; Panayides, 2013).
 There is a lack of agreement, however, about which level of ɑ should be chosen as the critical value for this interpretation, with ɑ > 0.7 frequently considered as the popular 'rule of thumb' (e.g.: Morera & Stokes, 2016).
 This is despite (computational) evidence that a scale with more items, supposedly gauging the same underlying dimension, will naturally increase the value of ɑ (Cortina, 1993; Nunnally & Bernstein, 1994; Tavakol & Dennick, 2011).
 Secondly, it is important to note that Cronbach's ɑ tests the consistency of responses within a datapool as opposed to the reliability of the scale per se, and therefore is attributable to a specific use of the scale (Streiner, 2003; Boyle, 2015; Louangrath, 2018).
-Thirdly, and especially when used in conjunction with dimension reduction techniques, it is reasonable to suppose that the factors which emerge from such a reduction, that is, the sub-scales, should also be evaluated for their reliability, and these outcomes cited together with the ɑ value for the complete scale.
+Thirdly, and especially when used in conjunction with dimension reduction techniques, it is reasonable to suppose that the factors which emerge from such a reduction (the sub-scales) should also be evaluated for their reliability, and these outcomes cited together with the ɑ value for the complete scale.

-However, frameworks have been suggested for improved reporting and interpretation of internal consistency estimates that may present a more comprehensive picture of the reliability of data collection procedures, particularly data elicited through self-report questionnaires.
-In particular, and consistent with the approach adopted in this current study for reporting effect size differences (see (2), below), reporting an estimate for a confidence interval for ɑ in addition to the single-point value, noting particularly the upper-tail limit is considered to be one improvement (Onwuegbuzie and Daniel, 2002).
+Frameworks have been suggested for improved reporting and interpretation of internal consistency estimates that may present a more comprehensive picture of the reliability of data collection procedures, particularly data elicited through self-report questionnaires.
+In particular, and consistent with the approach adopted in this current study for reporting effect size differences (see sub-section 4.1/II.2, below), reporting an estimate for a confidence interval for ɑ in addition to the single-point value, noting particularly the upper-tail limit is considered to be one improvement (Onwuegbuzie and Daniel, 2002).
 The idea of providing a confidence interval for Cronbach's α is attractive because the value of the coefficient is only a point estimate of the likely internal consistency of the scale (and hence the construct of interest).
 Interval estimates are stronger, not least as the point estimate value, α, is claimed by Cronbach in his original (1951) paper to be most likely a lower-bound estimate of score consistency.
-This implies that the traditionally calculated and reported single value of α is likely to be an under-estimate of the true internal consistency of the scale, were it possible to apply the process to the background population.
+This implies that the traditionally calculated and reported single value of α is likely to be an under-estimate of the true internal consistency of the scale were it possible to apply the process to the background population.
 Hence the upper-limit confidence interval can be reported in addition to the point-value of Cronbach's α because this is likely to be a more generalizable report about the internal consistency of the scale.